osohq/oso-nest-doc-mgmt/README.md

 The problem domain is a document management system that requires various kinds of access permissions in order to perform certain actions documents.
-Those roles and permissions are described by rules written in oso's policy language, [Polar](https://docs.osohq.com/using/polar-syntax.html).
+Those roles and permissions are described by rules written in Oso's policy language, [Polar](https://docs.osohq.com/using/polar-syntax.html).

 ### Installation